olesyapro888/Bike_sharing_Tableau_Story_visualizations_clean_Pandas/README.md

 # Bikesharing analysis.
-Project 14 of the UofT.
+The project 14 of the University of Toronto.

 ## `-Contents-`

 - [Overview of the Project](#overview-of-the-Bikesharing-Analysis)